Antonio Berni: Later years and death

-After the March 1976 coup, Berni moved to New York City, where he continued painting, engraving, collating, and exhibiting.
+After the March 1976 coup, which was like others in Latin America supported by the United States, Berni moved to New York City, where he continued painting, engraving, collating, and exhibiting.
 New York struck him as luxurious, consumerist, materially wealthy, and spiritually poor.
 He conveyed these observations in subsequent work with a touch of social irony.
 His New York paintings display a great protagonism of color and include Aeropuerto (Airport), Los Hippies, Calles de Nueva York (Streets of New York), Almuerzo (Lunch), Chelsea Hotel and Promesa de castidad (Promise of Chastity).
 He also produced several decorative panels, scenographic sketches, illustrations, and collaborations for books.

 Berni's work gradually became more spiritual and reflective.
 In 1980 he completed the paintings Apocalipsis (Apocalypse) and La crucifixion (The Crucifixion) for the Chapel of San Luis Gonzaga in Las Heras, where they were installed the following year.

 Antonio Berni died on 13 October 1981 in Buenos Aires, where he had been working on a Martín Fierro monument.
 The monument was inaugurated in San Martín on 17 November of the same year.
 In an interview shortly before his death, he said, "Art is a response to life.
 To be an artist is to undertake a risky way of life, to adopt one of the greatest forms of liberty, to make no compromise.
 Painting is a form of love, of transmitting the years in art."